leo0514/vpc-on-classic-network/lb-faqs.md

 * Is security group configured on the back-end server instance?
 If so, ensure that the security group rules allow traffic between the load balancer and the virtual server.

 For more information, see the [Health checks](#health-checks) section.

-## Which TLS version is supported with SSL offload?
-{: #which-tls-version-is-supported-with-ssl-offload}
-{: faq}

-The **Load Balancer for VPC** supports TLS 1.2 with SSL termination.

-The following list details the supported ciphers (listed in order of precedence):

-* ECDHE-RSA-AES256-GCM-SHA384
-* ECDHE-RSA-AES256-SHA384
-* AES256-GCM-SHA384
-* AES256-SHA256
-* ECDHE-RSA-AES128-GCM-SHA256
-* ECDHE-RSA-AES128-SHA256
-* AES128-GCM-SHA256
-* AES128-SHA256

 ## What are the default settings and allowed values for health check parameters?
 {: #what-are-the-default-settings-and-allowed-values-for-health-check-parameters}